zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/IP addresses of a classic network-connected ECS instance.md

 # IP addresses of a classic network-connected ECS instance {#concept_lky_f3w_ydb .concept}

 IP addresses are mainly used for remote access to your instance or the services deployed on your instance.
-Currently, in the classic network provided by Alibaba Cloud, IP addresses are uniformly distributed.
-They are divided into public and private IP addresses.
+Currently, in the classic network provided by Alibaba Cloud, IP addresses are distributed in a unified way and divided into public and private IP addresses.

 ## Intranet IP addresses {#section_dlg_g3w_ydb .section}

-Each classic network-connected ECS instance is assigned with an intranet IP address.
+Each classic network-connected ECS instance is assigned an intranet IP address.

 **Scenarios**